padcom/mrdr/README.md

 Usage: mrdr [options] [script]

 Arguments:
   script                       Script to execute (default: "dev")

 Options:
-  -V, --version       output the version number
+  -V, --version                output the version number -q, --quiet                  Be quiet
-  -q, --quiet         Be quiet
+  -v, --verbose                Be verbose
-  -d, --delay         Additional time to wait after the resource is created (default: 200ms) --vite-reload-hack  Install a hack that kicks dependent projects when a dependency is rebuilt -h, --help          display help for command
+  -d, --delay <ms>             Additional time to wait after the resource is created (default: 200ms) (default: 200) -t, --timeout <s>            Max time to wait for resources to be generated (default: 10s) (default: 10) -w, --workspace <workspace>  Run only the given workspace and its dependencies (default: "") --vite-reload-hack           Install a hack that kicks dependent projects when a dependency is rebuilt -h, --help                   display help for command
 ```

 ### Running tasks